sruon/SindenCompanion/README.md

 # Sinden Companion

-## TODO
-- More game offsets
-- Pass logger to config

 ## Getting started
 - Download the most recent release from the release page
 - Unzip the content in the same folder as Lightgun.exe